AzraFlow/Py_Bug_Repellent/README.rst

 Background
 ----------

-Bug Repellent is a utility printed in Ahoy! magazine in the mid-eighties to check the accuracy of programs typed-in from the magazine.
+Bug Repellent was a utility printed in Ahoy! magazine in the mid-eighties to check the accuracy of programs typed-in from the magazine.
 Line codes were printed in the magazine after each program listing to check